-8. Race Leaves or Boats

 Making and racing boats is another fantastic STEM activity.
 Racing leaves or boats down a rushing creek or in overflowing gutters is always fun.
 If you’re looking for a quick and easy boat to make click on the link.
-You don’t need to include the peg doll on top unless you’d like to.
+The peg doll on top is optional.

 9. Measure the Rain

 This is another fantastic STEM activity.
 How much did it rain in an hour?
 In a day?
 In a week?
 You can make your own rain gauge by securing a ruler into a clear cup or you can purchase an inexpensive one at this link.
 Keep a rain journal to check your measurements against those in your local newspaper or favorite weather website.

-Version B: